evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 Although we are slowly catching up with newer ECMAScript versions and tools like Typescript and JSX preprocessors, we're still not quite at 2007's vision for ECMAScript.

+Perhaps if ES4 landed, fewer people would need complex build tools like Babel, Webpack and Typescript.

 Sources